craiglmccarthy/web-archiving-scripts/README.md

   --contains_string CONTAINS_STRING [CONTAINS_STRING ...]
-                        filter list output by 'contains string', multiple arguments are treated as a Boolean OR search --to_file TO_FILE     file path to .txt file output
+                        filter list output by 'contains string', multiple arguments are treated as a Boolean OR search --to_file TO_FILE     file path to .txt file output --to_html TO_HTML     file path to .html file output
 ```

 ## get_html.py